Professional Development Awards

 Preference will be given to strong applicants who:

-• Have been in their positions for one year or more;
+• Have been in their position for 1 year or more

-• Show evidence of a sincere and enthusiastic interest in cancer care/blood disorders;
+• Demonstrate sincere and enthusiastic interest in cancer care/blood disorders

 The Community Oncology Professional Development Awards are funded by the CancerCare Manitoba Foundation (CCMF).